 Bonita Park is a neighbourhood in Hartswater, an agricultural town in South Africa.
-As in the rest of the country, the effects inherited from the Apartheid regime persist, especially in the educational sphere: the education of young people belonging to the black and mestizo groups are far inferior to those of other ethnic groups, with the consequent risk of social marginalization.
+As in the rest of the country, the effects inherited from the Apartheid regime persist, especially in the educational sphere: where the education of young people belonging to the black and mestizo groups are far inferior to those of other ethnic groups, with the consequent risk of social marginalization.

-'The Bridge' project aims at creating a form of mediation between the different ethnic groups in the neighbourhood by bridging distances and cultural differences among them.
-This consists of an after-school programme and a small communal meeting space where people of different cultures and generations come together.
+'The Bridge' project aims to create a mediation between the different ethnic groups in the neighbourhood, by bridging distances and cultural differences among them.
+They do this through an after-school programme and a small communal meeting space where people of different cultures and generations come together.
 The community shows a great desire to work together.
-Charles offered his old truck to fetch the timber with which the desks were made and the principal of the nearest elementary school donated shelves, notepads and text books, while the Dutch Reformed Church provided fifty chairs.
+Charles offered his old truck to fetch the timber with which the desks were made and the principal of the nearest elementary school donated shelves, notepads and textbooks, while the Dutch Reformed Church provided fifty chairs.
 Everyone has done their part to make this bridge between cultures and ethnicities grow stronger each day.